NeuroTechX/ntx_slack_archive/eegdata.md

  >the paper i pointed out here, they took a interesting approach, which is to build an architecture that reproduce current feature extraction pipeline.
 That's a way to let the network learn parameters that makes sense and can be interpreted

+5/30/2017 3:57 PM

+ **alexandre.barachant** :

+ >it's basically like injecting a little bit of domain knowledge to help convergence